m081429/Challenge_08_06_2018/README.md

 6. Additional optional information from ExAC that you feel might be relevant.

 TASK: Writing a script to annotate a vcf file

-INPUT: VCF FILE
+INPUT FILE: VCF FILE

-OUTPUT: VCF FILE with new annotations
+OUTPUT FILE: VCF FILE with new annotations

 a)Python packages Required to run this script
 	1)os